Current Customer Savings

 Book Service Today Or dial 989-352-7777Many people have heard of bed bugs, but many do not know much about them.
 Most people believe that if you get bed bug infestation in your home, it’s dirty.
 However, this is not the case.

-The truth is, bed bugs can make their way into any home, regardless of how clean or dirty your house is.
+The truth is that bed bugs can make their way into any home, regardless of how clean or dirty your house is.

 You can also get bed bugs if someone who has them spends the night at your home or visits your home.
 They can bring the bed bugs with them, and they can find their way into your beds or your furniture.

-Another way that you can get bed bugs, which is rarer, is if you pick them up from a public place, like a bus seat.
+Another rarer way to get bed bugs is to pick them up from a public place, like a bus seat.

 Bed bugs will thrive as long as a year with or without food.
 They come out during the night to eat.
 Since they eat at night, they often take shelter in your mattress since we are in bed.
 They are very hard to detect, and frequently you will not realize you have bed bugs until you wake up with bites all over your body.